We've just launched 20 limited edition Failory t-shirts. Click here to buy one!

 One of these three interviews is called “Growing a Time Tracking Software to $316,000/Month”, in which I interviewed Dave Nevogt, a 38 years old entrepreneur who built Hubstaff.
 It is a really insightful and long interview (3,308 words) which fits developers' interests and freelancers' attraction.

 I published the interview and, as usual, I started promoting it.
 I submitted it to Hacker News, Reddit, Twitter, Facebook, and a few other communities, without big expectations of reaching thousands of people.
 However, when I refreshed my Google Analytics I found out +50 people were on the website reading the post.
 This occurred because the interview was upvoted many times on HN and reached the front-page.
-This also led to a controversial debate on HN comments between developers who had different opinions towards the product that Hubstaff sold.
+This also led to a controversial debate on HN comments between developers who had different opinions towards the product that Hubstaff sells.

 In May, 10,980 people entered the interview only from Hacker News, and 8,243 did it from other sources.
 The only negative impact of getting featured on HN frontpage was that the average time on the interview remained really low (01:22), although the estimate read time for that interview is 15 minutes.